PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4965" title="GS: Let draw happen even if invalid, log invalid draws" authors="refractionpcsx2" >}}

+In some scenarios, the ZBUF or FRAME values may get set to invalid data, but on draws where they are not getting used.
+Before this would completely ignore the draw which caused problems, however this lets it continue since the data it needs is valid.

 {{< img-cmp-slider before="./img/Pic45-StarOceanBefore.png" after="./img/Pic46-StarOceanAfter.png">}}

 {{< progress/github-link prNums="4966" title="GS: Fix up CLUT offset handling in 32bit I8 mode" authors="refractionpcsx2" >}}

-This pull request fixes several games with the wrong colors, which depended on the CLUT (Color Look-up table) which basically is a value corresponding to a color palette an example being the RGB values (255, 0, 0) which means full red color but if the game sees a different value it is going to produce another color.
+This pull request fixes several games with the wrong colors, which depended on the CLUT (Color Look-up table) which basically is a value corresponding to a color palette an example being the RGB values (255, 0, 0) which means full red color, for example.
+The issue arose around the fact that the 256 colour palette is split in to 16 chunks of 16 colours and it can update it at any one of these chunks, unfortunately memory writes only really worked if it was updated on either chunks 0, 3, 7, 11 or 15, others would break down.
+Further to this the behaviour when it was asked to update the end of the buffer only was incorrect (The dirt in GTA: San Andreas relied on this!), which has now been corrected.

 A few examples but not limited to:

 {{< img-cmp-slider before="./img/Pic9-HarleyBefore.jpg" after="./img/Pic10-HarleyAfter.jpg">}}
 {{< img-cmp-slider before="./img/Pic11-RomanceBefore.jpg" after="./img/Pic12-RomanceAfter.jpg">}}
 {{< img-cmp-slider before="./img/Pic13-SanAndreasBefore.jpg" after="./img/Pic14-SanAndreasAfter.jpg">}}}

-{{< progress/github-link prNums="4969" title="GS: Don't propagate 24bit textures on download" authors="refractionpcsx2" >}}

-{{< img-cmp before="./img/Pic43-ManaKhemiaBefore.png" after="./img/Pic44-ManaKhemiaAfter.png">}}

-{{< progress/github-link prNums="4971" title="GS: Redo the Texture min/max opt" authors="refractionpcsx2" >}}

 {{< progress/github-link prNums="4980" title="Miscellaneous fixes for macOS" authors="tellowkrinkle" >}}